-- Degree programmes at universities of applied sciences are responsible for ensuring good scientific practice and academic integrity according to the specifications of the Board (cf. amendment to FHG acc. to Federal Law Gazette (BGBI.)
-I of 27/05/2021, effective from 01/10/2021). - The heads of degree or certificate programmes are organisationally responsible for ensuring that the approval, supervision and assessment processes for Bachelor's or Master's theses are organised such that GSP standards are maintained and research misconduct is prevented.
-The programme head must also ensure that supervision, conflict management and quality assurance within the meaning of this Guideline are clearly assigned and implemented.
-It is a responsible and active instruction, guidance, and supervision of scientific staff as well as students by their superiors or supervisors to adhere to assistance systems of Artificial Intelligence.
-This applies in particular to new challenges that arise as a result of the public availability of Artificial Intelligence assistance systems such as chatbots (e.g., ChatGPT), translation applications (e.g., DeepL), paraphrasing applications (e.g., Quillbot), image generation applications (e.g., DALL-E), or programming applications (e.g., Github Copilot). - Supervisors of Bachelor's or Master's theses are responsible for ensuring that students are adequately supervised and are informed about the principles of good scientific practice and the consequences of research misconduct.
-This also includes new challenges associated with the responsible use of artificial intelligence assistance systems. - Teaching staff are called upon to discuss the standards of good scientific practice and the issue of research misconduct as far as possible to create an awareness of the problem and to instill a sense of responsibility.
-This also involves the responsibility to critically engage with new developments in the field of artificial intelligence assistance systems and associated challenges, taking into account the insights gained in the process. - The heads of institutes, R&D centres and research centres are organisationally responsible for ensuring that the relevant management tasks in terms of supervision, conflict management and quality assurance within the meaning of this Guideline are clearly assigned and implemented.
-Furthermore, the management ensures the provision or at least the facilitation of training measures necessary to qualify potential supervisors in the program for competent and responsible handling of artificial intelligence assistance systems in teaching and research within the framework of good scientific practice.
+- Degree programmes at universities of applied sciences are responsible for ensuring good scientific practice and academic integrity according to the regulations of the Board (cf. amendment to FHG acc. to Federal Law Gazette (BGBI.)
+I of 27/05/2021, effective from 01/10/2021). - The heads of degree or certificate programmes are ultimately responsible for ensuring that the approval, supervision and assessment processes for Bachelor's or Master's theses are organised such that GSP standards are maintained and research misconduct is prevented.
+The programme head must also ensure that supervision, conflict management and quality assurance within the framework of this guideline are clearly assigned and implemented.

+The head of the programme is responsible to ensure active instruction, guidance, and supervision of scientific staff as well as students by their superiors or supervisors to adhere to strict standards in the context of using Artificial Intelligence assistance systems.
+This especially applies to new challenges that arise as a result of the public availability of Artificial Intelligence assistance systems such as chatbots (e.g., ChatGPT), translation applications (e.g., DeepL), paraphrasing applications (e.g., Quillbot), image generation applications (e.g., DALL-E), or programmeming applications (e.g., Github Copilot).

+- Supervisors of Bachelor's or Master's theses are responsible for ensuring that students are adequately supervised and informed about the principles of good scientific practice and the consequences of research misconduct.
+This also includes new challenges associated with the responsible use of artificial intelligence assistance systems. - Teaching staff are called upon to discuss the standards of good scientific practice and the issue of research misconduct as far as possible to create more awareness of the problem and to instill a sense of academic responsibility among their students.
+This also involves the responsibility to critically engage with new developments in the field of artificial intelligence assistance systems and associated challenges, taking into account the insights gained in the process. - The heads of institutes, R&D centers are responsible for ensuring that the relevant tasks in terms of supervision, conflict management and quality assurance within the framework of this guideline are clearly assigned and implemented.
+Furthermore, the management ensures the provision or at least the facilitation of training measures to qualify potential supervisors in the programme for competent and responsible handling of artificial intelligence assistance systems in teaching and research within the framework of good scientific practice.